-For this post, I wanted to look at some recent research done on patients with fibromyalgia who have participated in mindfulness meditation programs for chronic pain.
-The purpose of these studies was to assess to what extent mindfulness training could improve the well-being of people living with fibromyalgia.
+For this post, I wanted to look at some recent research on mindfulness meditation programs involving participants with chronic pain.
+The purpose of these studies was to assess whether mindfulness can lower pain, reduce depression, and improve quality of life.

 Paul Grossman, Ulrike Gilmer, Annette Raysz and Ulrike Kesper.
 2007.
 Mindfulness Training as an Intervention for Fibromyalgia: Evidence of Postintervention and 3-Year Follow-up Benefits in Well-being.
 Psychology and Psychosomatics 76: 226-233.